Arundeepyt/Arundeepyt/README.md

 ---

-## ⚡ Fun Fact
+## ⚡ Philosophy
-> “I don’t just write code — I build experiences.”

----
+> *“Code is not just logic — it’s a way to create impact.”*

 <p align="center">
-  ⭐ If you like my work, consider starring my repositories!
+  ⭐ Star my repositories if you like my work!
 </p>